Writing Spaces: Where to Write & Why it Actually Matters

 On a notebook, a computer, a phone.
 Anywhere that you can record words and be a writer.
 Because that’s what a good writer does, you write.

-There are many different writing softwares to use for your virtual writing space.
+There are many different writing software options to use for your virtual writing space.

 Personally, I prefer to outline, mindmap, prewrite with a good old-fashioned pen and paper.
 But I know many writers who prefer to do their prewriting in a Google Doc, on Scrivener, Microsoft Office 365 or in a similar space online.